mkarliner/ThingStudio/README.md

 to treat data that is emitted by them.
 The subscription field is the normal MQTT topic subscription and may include the wildcard characters "+" and "#", see MQTT documentation for details.
-Additionally, subscriptions may have a "tag" appened to the a "+" or "#" character, this will server to extract the matching field(s) when display data, see "feedmatch" below.
+Additionally, subscriptions may have a "tag" appended to the a "+" or "#" character, this will server to extract the matching field(s) when display data, see "feedmatch" below.

 The "action" field indicates how to treat the messages from the subscription.